vitaly-t/pg-promise/README.md

 the trailing quotes are not added.

 Open values are primarily to be able to compose complete `LIKE`/`ILIKE` dynamic statements in external SQL files, without having to generate them in the code.
+They should not be used otherwise because they are not safe from SQL injection.

 i.e. you can either generate a filter like this in your code: